Averroes Ai Automated Visual inspection software

 • Handling product variation: Adapt to part changes, design tweaks, or mixed production without constant reprogramming.

-By addressing these challenges, vision-guided robotics significantly improve yield, reduce waste, and enhance product reliability.
+By addressing these challenges, vision-guided robotics significantly improves yield, reduces waste, and enhances product reliability.

 The Role of Lighting & Sensors in Vision Accuracy